victorrentea/kata-concurrency-probes/readme.md

 After that, the probe driver calls you back the method `MonitoringSystem.receive` on another thread.

-Once that is called you have to call again to request data to the probe.
+Once that is called you have to call again `requestMetricFromProbe` to request data from the probe.

 - Step1: Warmup
   * You have 1 probe: make sure you receive data and request a new sample immediately